PetriSim/petri-sim-tool/README.md

 ### 📦️ Simulator (Scylla) (Andre/Alex)
 describe the API and the API-calls

-### 📦️ DockerFile (Scylla) (Tutku)
-Following instructers briefly explains the steps required to start the Flask listener in a Scylla Docker container (to run separately from PetriSim):

-First, build the Docker image using the Dockerfile.
-From this directory, in the terminal, call 'sudo docker build -t apiTool .'

-This will get Linux, Java, python and all the dependencies and set up the Docker image for later use)

-After the Docker image is created, use 'sudo docker run -p 8000:8000 -d apiTool'

-This runs the created image and exposes port 8000 for the Flask listener.
-You can use 'sudo docker ps' to see it's tag and 'sudo docker logs <container-tag>' to check what it prints.

-!
-The above instructions assume you compile scylla successfully, using Apache Maven.

 ### 📦️ PetriSim frontend (Furat)
 The frontend of our web application has been built using the Javascript library React.
 We have also utilized the Chakra-UI design framework to ensure a modern look for our website.
 To facilitate deployment and portability, the frontend has been containerized using Docker.